-The rationale behind the proposed test tolerances figures is the following: for the (P_gap_on) – (P_gap_Off), the Test system uplink relative power TT is specified in Table F.3.2-1 -> 6.3.4.3 can be used and for P_MPR_UL_gapON, the absolute power TT in Table F.3.2.-1 -> 6.3.4.2 can be used.
+The rationale behind the proposed test tolerances figures is the following: for the (P_gap_on) – (P_gap_Off), the Test system uplink relative power TT is specified in Table F.3.2-1 -> 6.3.4.3 can be used.
+Considering that MU factor affecting relative power control test case related to frequency response is not defined but applicable in the UL gaps test case, square brackets could be removed from the first test tolerance defined in table 6.2.5.5-2..

-Analysing the formula for such test requirement, it can be seen that it corresponds to the 65% of the MTSU for IFF once the influence of noise has been removed:
+Proposal 2a: Remove square brackets from test tolerance term associated to PUMAX,f,c_GAP_ON - PUMAX,f,c_GAP_OFF. in TS 38.521-2 Table 6.2.5.5-2.